 - School A offers a Bachelor's Degree, Associate's Degree, and a Certificate.
 All degrees count toward the same GPA; students that pursue multiple degrees (they earn a Certificate and then pursue an Associate's) with multiple degrees listed on the same transcript.
 This requires only one program; all students, degrees, and courses will be associated with it.

 - School B offers the same mix of Undergraduate degrees as College A as well as Masters and Doctoral degrees.
 Each degree level has a different grade scale.
 Accordingly, they create three different programs: Undergraduate, Masters, and Doctoral.
 A student who earns a Bachelor's, leaves for Graduate studies, and returns to earn a Doctorate would have to be enrolled in two different programs

 - School C offers a Pharmacy Technician Certificate, EKG Technician Certificate, and a Practical Nursing Degree.
 Each degree is a completely separate course of study—the two Certificates are credits-based, while the Degree is granted based on clinical hours earned.
-Thus, this school requires three separate programs for each degree.
+Thus, this school requires three separate programs, one for each degree.